zwertz/jlab-HPC/README.md

 2. **Run scripts** (name begins with `run-` keyword): Each of these scripts execute individual processes such as g4sbs simulation, digitization, etc. E.g. `run-g4sbs-simu.sh` executes g4sbs simulation jobs.
 Users shouldn't have to edit or modify these scripts.
 3. **Submit scripts** (name begins with `submit-` keyword): These are essentially wrapper scripts.
 Every run script has one (or more) corresponding submit script(s).
 Submit scripts take a few command line arguments and run the corresponding run script(s) accordingly.
 E.g. `submit-g4sbs-jobs.sh` script executes `run-g4sbs-simu.sh` script, which runs g4sbs simulations, according to the command line arguments (e.g. g4sbs macro name, no. of jobs, etc.) given by the user.
 4. **Organization scripts**: These scripts are used to organize a replay and make it more streamlined for the user.
 They take a few arguments and can tell which type of SBS experiment to use and can run single replays or multi replays.
 This script will subsequently call the proper submit script (above).
 Right now this is only implemented for real data replays in the script sbs-replay-main.sh.
 In the future it may be best to make a similar for the simulated data as well.
+5. **Hall A software version control**: See 'misc/version_control/last_update.conf for latest stable build git hashes.
+Script output will include 'version_info.txt' which details all dependent software versions used for jobs contained in same output directory, including active versions of the analyzer and geant4.

 ## 2. Processes:
 Here is a list of processess that can be executed using the scripts present in this repo: